apache/beam/website/www/site/content/en/documentation/patterns/ai-platform.md

 // Java examples will be available on Beam 2.23 release.
 {{< /highlight >}}

-Sentence-level sentiments can be found in `sentences` attribute. `sentences` behaves like a standard Python sequence, therefore all core language features (like iteration or slicing) will work.
 The snippet loops over `sentences` and, for each sentence, extracts the sentiment score.

-Overall sentiment can be found in `document_sentiment` attribute.

 The output is: